vickyjen/DH110-22F-Vicky/ASSIGNMENT07/Readme.md

 - [Figma Wireflow](https://www.figma.com/file/KB3imwQgNgGI63xchK8ihK/DH-110-Hi-Fi-Prototype---Assignment-07?node-id=79%3A4039&t=1z8BuzZiB4MpyLgh-1)
 - [Figma Prototype](https://www.figma.com/file/KB3imwQgNgGI63xchK8ihK/DH-110-Hi-Fi-Prototype---Assignment-07?node-id=1%3A3336&t=1z8BuzZiB4MpyLgh-1)

+## Cognitive Walkthrough
+During classtime, we were given the opportunity to conduct a cognitive walkthrough with two other classmates.
+I presented my high fidelity prototype to them and asked them a variety of questions as shown below.
+They were given the chance to interact with the interface and leave comments as well.

 <table>
   <tr>
    <td>Please enter the name of designer whose work you are to review